risingwavelabs/risingwave-docs/cloud/source-manage-sources.md

 ## Check source details

-Click on a source to view its details, inclduing the connector settings, schema, and running status.
+Click on a source to view its details, including the connector settings, schema, and running status.

 <img
 src={require('./images/source-details-page.png').default}